troyvassalotti/plvylist/README.md

 - `starting-volume="some number between 0.0 and 1"` if you want to start the component at a different volume level than half-full.
 - `starting-time="honestly I don't know, but it is a number"` if you want to change the initial starting time for the component, but through testing I don't really know how this works aside from knowing it's an option I've given you.

-## Styling

-Inheritable properties will flow into `plvylist`; this means you can set properties like color and typography on the element or via a class and they will take effect.
-In addition, a set of CSS custom properties are available.
-Check the `custom-elements-manifest` provided in the package for more info.

 ## Notes

 Placeholder image attribution: https://www.svgrepo.com/svg/36360/compact-disc